Many of us find habits very hard to break. There are all sorts of articles and theories on the internet and in books and journals on why this is.

 I have my own theory and that is, you have to REALLY, REALLY want to make the change.
 Sometimes, the pain of not breaking the habits need to be bigger than the pain of carrying on as you are.
 Once the pain is big enough, then breaking the habit becomes infinitely easier.
 You mind needs to be changed first.

 Then (age 21) I got pregnant with my first son.
-And I stopped smoking instantly.
 No withdrawal symptoms, cravings or difficulties in doing so.
 I stopped instantly.
-Though I (clearly) wasn't too worried about my own health at the time, the thought that I might hurt my unborn child was too painful for me to contemplate and the decision to stop came easily and effortlessly.
-This is why I believe that wanting something badly enough is the best motivation for breaking a habit.
+The thought that I might hurt my unborn child was too painful for me to contemplate and the decision to stop came easily and effortlessly.
+This is why I believe that having a good motivation is key to breaking a habit.

-I'm not suggesting that any of my friends found it as easy to change their lives as I did with quitting smoking, but with each of them there was a defining moment involved.
-It was when quitting the habit or changing the lifestyle, became easier or more palatable than dealing with the consequences of carrying on in the same way.
+It is when quitting the habit or changing the lifestyle, becomes easier or more palatable than dealing with the consequences of carrying on in the same way.

 For those of us who have not reached a defining pain point and don't necessarily want to wait!, here are my five top tips for breaking a habit an they all begin with the letter "R" to make them easier to remember!